ttutisani/Xunit.Gherkin.Quick/docs/step-attributes.md

 Purpose of a step attribute is to provide text that matches the step text.
 Optionally it can extract values out of the step text and pass those values into the parameters of the method.

-All this is done using [.NET Regex syntax](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference), so make sure that you account for rules governing Regex language if you have complex matching use cases.
+All this is done using [.NET Regex syntax](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) with additional support for [cucumber expressions](https://github.com/cucumber/cucumber-expressions#readme), so make sure that you account for rules governing Regex language if you have complex matching use cases.

 For example:
 ```C#